-Many of the businesses who are struggling with data strategy planning should start by involving teams in the brand, marketing, product, trade, customer services, operations and agency partners to streamline how can they best deliver the brand promise to the customers, as retention is the key.
+Many businesses who are struggling with data strategy planning should start by involving teams in the brand, marketing, product, trade, customer services, operations, and agency partners to streamline how can they best deliver the brand promise to the customers, as retention is the key.
 Then how can they communicate the brand’s message to the prospects so that the acquisition stream can start flowing and most significantly how will they maintain the brand’s engagement in the lives of their customers?
 When the ‘how’ part is answered, a business will be in a better place to understand what is financial, operationally and timely viable, hence paving the path to data capturing opportunities.
-Along these possible pathways, a customer experience journey will begin, at this juncture its highly critical that data capture points are well defined to understand the progress made by a customer along the path-to-purchase and what factors could be contributing/facilitating or hindering to deliver an intended customer & brand experience.
-Marketing and Customer excellence teams at this point have a defined scope to organize resources, develop assets and execute data strategy in capturing, storing and managing the right data that will benefit the business in delivering the right brand value proposition.
+Along these possible pathways, a customer experience journey will begin, at this juncture, it’s highly critical that data capture points are well defined to understand the progress made by a customer along the path to purchase and what factors could be contributing/facilitating or hindering to deliver an intended customer & brand experience.
+Marketing and Customer excellence teams at this point have a defined scope to organize resources, develop assets and execute data strategy in capturing, storing, and managing the right data that will benefit the business in delivering the right brand value proposition.

 Tell your brand story and listen carefully

-Data is only a reflection of how a brand is being received and perceived in the marketplace, the insights interpreted from the data capturing technologies serving as a feedback loop will be most useful medium in steering the brand in the right direction.
+Data is only a reflection of how a brand is being received and perceived in the marketplace, the insights interpreted from the data capturing technologies serving as a feedback loop will be the most useful medium in steering the brand in the right direction.
 Start by developing a compelling brand story that will uphold the brand promise.
 Then identify the relevant touchpoints and develop key messages that will deliver value to the customer.
 This forms the basis of all brand marketing communications that will be delivered across the media mix.
-At the epicentre of all these consumer dialogues sits the website of a brand, that serves as a listening post and engagement hub for all the stakeholders of a brand, including the business enterprise, customers, vendors, community, investors/shareholders and the regulators.
-Each of these stakeholders has vested interests in a business website and can be categorized as different types of user-groups.
-Next action point is to define the user journeys of each of these user-groups to further understand the different segments of users with a single group that could be interested in different aspects/services of the brand.
+At the epicenter of all these consumer dialogues sits the website of a brand, which serves as a listening post and engagement hub for all the stakeholders of a brand, including the business enterprise, customers, vendors, community, investors/shareholders, and the regulators.
+Each of these stakeholders has vested interests in a business website and can be categorized as different types of user groups.
+The next action point is to define the user journeys of each of these user groups to further understand the different segments of users with a single group that could be interested in different aspects/services of the brand.
 When the journeys are well-defined, know that content is that vital element that is needed to spark a reaction at the end of the day.
 Every user journey, delivered through the most sought-after user experience will fail if the quality of the content is poor.
 Content is the magnetic pull that will keep the user interested and engaged.

-An important point to realize is that until now the website design and development hasn’t even started, that’s because the key to data analytics is not in the tools, the setup/configurations or the marketing tech stack rather a concrete implementation of data strategy and the brand story.
+An important point to realize is that until now the website design and development hasn’t even started, that’s because the key to data analytics is not in the tools, the setup/configurations, or the marketing tech stack but rather in a concrete implementation of data strategy and the brand story.